bomonike/bomonike.github.io/rustops.md

 1. The specific <strong>version</strong> of each library are kept updated by the
 1. <tt>cargo audit</tt> command ensures that the latest version is referenced from the
 1. <strong>crates.io</strong> registry on the <strong>public</strong> internet.
+1. DEFINITION: A library crate is a crate that is not compiled, and thus doesn’t generate binaries.
+It’s a crate provided so that other crates or packages can reference code.
 1. Some crates act on code, such as creating <tt>error.rs</tt> file that structures common error handling.
 1. Each day, changes in the crates.io website are reflected in the <strong>lib.rs</strong> website which provides advanced filtering and categories.
 There are also additional libraries not in crates.io.

 1. <tt>cargo fmt</tt> reformats your Rust code, based on settings in the
 1. <tt>rustfmt.toml</tt> file.
-1. <tt>cargo clippy</tt> scans your Rust code to identify warnings and errors, based on settings in the
+1. <tt>cargo clippy</tt> scans your Rust code to identify <a target="_blank" href="https://rust-lang.github.io/rust-clippy/master/index.html">lint warnings and errors</a>, based on settings in the <a target="_blank" href="https://github.com/rust-lang/rust-clippy">clippy.toml</a>
 1. <tt>rustfmt.toml</tt> file.

 1. Specifying the <tt>--release</tt> parameter creates an <strong>optimized</strong> executable.